New Assisted Dying Bill Introduced In UK Parliament - UrduPoint

 "We know that introducing an assisted suicidal euthanasia bill would put a lot of people under pressure to end their lives prematurely," he told AFP.

-MPs are expected to debate and vote on Leadbeater's bill on November 29, with the outcome difficult to predict given she has introduced it as a private member's bill and not as part of the government's legislative agenda.
+MPs are expected to debate and vote on the bill on November 29.
+The outcome is difficult to predict given Leadbeater introduced it as a private member's bill and not as part of the government's legislative agenda.

+Starmer has voiced support for assisted dying in the past -- something that may encourage Labour's legion of new MPs to back a change.

+Lawmakers may also be influenced by polls showing majority support for assisted dying among the public.

 A bill to make assisted dying legal in Scotland was introduced in the Scottish Parliament in Edinburgh earlier this year.